 ‘Queen of the Night’ cactus in bloom

 2. Pitcher Perfect

 While the idea of carniverous plants may seem like an oxymoron, Slender Pitcher Plants (Nepenthes gracilis) and other varieties offer a fascinating glimpse into a highly-specialized world in which plants attract and trap insects as their main source of food.
 The year-round warmth of the Conservatory provides a perfect environment for both the pitchers and the insects on which they feed.

-Kathryn Marsh shows off the pitcher portion of the Slender Pitcher Plant
+A staff member shows off the pitcher portion of the Slender Pitcher Plant

 1. Glorious Glass

 No visit to the Conservatory is complete without marveling at the glorious glass sculptures by artist Dale Chihuly during Chihuly at Biltmore and Chihuly Nights at Biltmore.
 As you approach the Conservatory, note the Cattails and Copper Birch Reeds installed in the Butterfly Garden.